 Seriously, though, the adverb is totally misplaced.
 It should be written as ‘… but, sadly, he died’, putting the sadness where it belongs – with the speaker (and perhaps others), who are sorry to see him go.

-The situation might have been much more positive, as in ‘Hopefully, he died’.
+A much more positive situation.
 Am I being callous and cold?
 No. Just highlighting another blooper.
-If he died hopefully, it probably means he had an eye on reaching a better place.
+If he died hopefully (in a state of hope), it probably means he had an eye on reaching a better place.

 ‘Hopefully we’ll win fifty million dollars’ should be written as ‘We hope we’ll win…’